DennisD2/hp4952hacks/analysis.md

 	jp 081b9h		;800f	c3 b9 81 	. . .
 	jp 08187h		;8012	c3 87 81 	. . .
 ```
+Here it is interesting that the first two entries point to 0x0000,
+supposed to be system reset.
+Entries 3 and 4 point to 0x1..., which
+is supposed to be in RAM.

 ### Data transfer to/from ports
 In application code, many out/in calls can be seen.